 Continue reading “A Guide to The Ultimate North Shore, Oahu Day Trip”

 I’ve been kind of obsessed with sunsets lately.
 I mean, check out my Instagram feed where four out of the last five of my posts are of sunsets (or sunrises).
 I completely believe that Hawaii has the best sunsets – and I say this after watches sunsets in dozens of locations, including California, Switzerland, and Australia.
-But where exactly is the best place to watch the sunset on Oahu, Hawaii?
+But the question is where can you watch the best sunsets on Oahu, Hawaii?

-Continue reading “The Absolute Best Place to Watch the Sunset on Oahu, Hawaii”
+Continue reading “Where to Watch the Best Sunsets on Oahu, Hawaii”